 These Awards are inclusive, and open to anyone who identifies as a woman, as well as non-binary people.
 While you don’t need to be an Australian citizen to enter these Awards, you do need to live in Australia.

-Emerging leaders are those who can point to a breakthrough moment in their leadership or work that they’ve had during the judging period – so since January 2021.
+Emerging leaders are those who can point to a breakthrough moment in their leadership or work that they’ve had during the judging period, which is indicated in each award description.
 Emerging leaders can be of any age and are eligible regardless of how long they have been in their current career, organisation or industry.
 Over the years, our ‘emerging leaders’ have ranged from those within the first five years of their career, to women who we recently appointed to CEO roles.
-Please note, the Agenda Setter award, the Small Business Award, as well as the Five Heroes Form the Frontline, is open to Emerging and Established leaders.
+Please note, the Agenda Setter award, and the Small Business Award is open to Emerging and Established leaders.

 Yes!
 We have always kept entries to our awards free.